-EDGE Program
+EDGE Collective

-EDGE Mentors
+• EDGE Mentors

-is supported by the work of its enthusiastic peer mentors.
-Mentors help students develop good study habits, learn time management and make connections on campus. Βι¶ΉΤΌΕΔ’s current EDGE mentors were all students in the program before transitioning to their roles as mentors, and they are passionate about paying it forward to help students nurture their academic and personal success.
+In addition to dedicated faculty and professional staff, Βι¶ΉΤΌΕΔ’s EDGE Collective is supported by the work of its enthusiastic peer mentors.
+Mentors help students develop good study habits, discover effective time management skills and make connections on campus.
+Current EDGE mentors were all students in the program before transitioning to their roles as mentors.
+They are passionate about paying it forward to help students nurture their academic and personal success.

 • Ameena Harris